Probabilistic Mission Design for Neuro-Symbolic Unmanned Aircraft Systems: Methods

-To obtain an HPLP representation of a map $\mathcal{M}$, ProMis requires a generative model of map features to extract parameters of probabilistic spatial relations.
-To model the spatial error in the stored vertices, we utilize an affine transformation, i.e., a translation and a linear map, as a model.
-Analogous to prior work \cite{flade2021error}, we consider for each $\mathbf{v}_{i, j} \in \mathcal{V}$, being the $j$-th vertex of the $i$-th feature, the following affine map:
+To address possible inaccuracies of the map data, e.g., due to the use of low-cost sensors or crowd-sourced data, we employ a stochastic error model analogously to prior work~\cite{flade2021error}.
+Hence, we consider for each $\mathbf{v}_{i, j} \in \mathcal{V}$, being the $j$-th vertex of the $i$-th feature, the following stochastic affine map generating $N \in \mathbb{N}$ samples: